Nagha51/christmas_decorations/README.md

     Env variable of proxy variable.attribute to get() ? g.scopes ?
     Inject config object... hopefully not each time using a decorator class ?

+Interesting precedence of `lambda` vs `for` [on stack](https://stackoverflow.com/questions/6076270/python-lambda-function-in-list-comprehensions)